Brooke van Velden: Holiday Act changes

+Equal Pay Amendment Act 2025

 On 6 May 2025, van Velden announced that the Government would raise the threshold for making pay equity claims, stating that a 2020 law change had "created problems."
 As a result, van Velden confirmed that 33 pay equity claims had been stopped.
 The Public Service Association's national secretary Fleur Fitzsimons opposed the changes, claiming that they would make it "impossible for people in female-dominated professions to be paid fairly."
 That same day, the Government introduced urgent legislation to raise the pay equity threshold.
 The Equal Pay Amendment Act 2025 passed under urgency on 7 May, with the support of the governing coalition parties.
 Opposition parties opposed the bill.

 In early May 2025, the Labour Party's leadership apologised after the Whangaparāoa branch published and deleted a Facebook post depicting van Velden in a Nazi military uniform.
 The post was made in response to the National-led government's legislation raising pay equity thresholds; which van Velden had sponsored.
 Van Velden described the post as offensive since her grandfather had experienced the Nazi occupation of the Netherlands.
 On 14 May, van Velden expressed disagreement during a Parliament debate with Stuff journalist Andrea Vance's op-ed newspaper column criticising her and National MPs Judith Collins, Erica Stanford, Louise Upston and Nicola Grigg for supporting the Government's pay equity legislation, which Vance argued disproportionately affected predominantly female professions.
 During the debate, van Velden quoted a passage from Vance's column mentioning the word "cunt."
 New Zealand First leader Winston Peters criticised van Velden for using what he regarded as inappropriate language while ACT leader Seymour defended van Velden's parliamentary conduct.
 Speaker Gerry Brownlee advised MPs on their use of language in Parliament.

+Employment Relations Amendment Bill

-In early June 2025, the workplace safety agency WorkSafe New Zealand launched a new road cone online tipline.
-As Minister for Workplace Relations and Safety, van Velden said that the new tipline reflected a new shift from "strict enforcement" towards collaboration with businesses and individuals.
-On 17 June, van Velden confirmed she would be introducing the Employment Relations Amendment Bill into Parliament.
+On 17 June 2025, van Velden confirmed the Government would be introducing the Employment Relations Amendment Bill into Parliament.
 Key provisions include changing the distinction between employment and contracting, overhauling the personal grievance process, and allowing employers and employees to negotiate "beneficial terms and conditions."
 While BusinessNZ director of advocacy Catherine Beard said the proposed legislation would provide more clarity around contract work, the Public Service Association national secretary Fleur Fitzsimons and the New Zealand Council of Trade Unions president Richard Wagstaff expressed concern that the proposed law changes would undermine workers' rights, pay and safety.

-Van Velden also earlier confirmed that she and officials were working to develop a system of pro-rated sick leave but ruled out reducing sick leave from ten to five days.
+On 17 February 2026, the Employment Relations Amendment Act 2026 passed its third reading.
+It tightened the criteria for personal grievances claims, created a "gateway test" for differentiating between employees and contractors, ended payouts for employees dismissed for "serious misconduct," and eliminated a 30-day rule extending automatic collective agreement terms to new employees.
+She argued that the new legislation would "maximise business confidence" and accelerate business growth.
+By contrast, E tū union national secretary Rachel Mackintosh and Green workplace relations spokesperson Teanau Tuiono criticised the bill for favouring corporations and employers over workers.